 Drawing is a dying art as so many people just trace or use grids now.
 These drawing classes will hopefully generate a whole new generation of people who can draw freehand.

 7. What sort of subjects and mediums do you cover in your weekly Learn to Draw Classes?

 During a year we try to cover most subjects eg: portraits, people, still life, landscapes, beach scenes,wild life, flowers, marine life.

-The mediums we use in the weekly classes are pencil, charcoal, oil pastel and chalk pastel.
+The mediums we use in the weekly classes are pencil, charcoal, oil pastel, coloured pencils and chalk paste l.

 8. I would like to join your weekly classes.
 Can I just turn up when I want or do I need to book in?

-You need to enrol for the weekly lessons as there are limited spaces in each class.
+You need to enrol for the weekly lessons as there are limited spaces in each class for the term.
 Often you will need to be placed on a waiting list.
 So it pays to enrol early.
 Classes are booked on a term by term basis.
 Once you are enrolled you will automatically be booked in for the following term unless you specify otherwise.

 9. What areas do you teach your workshops?

-We take 1-day workshops and weekend workshops in Auckland, Whangarei, Hamilton, Russell and Kerikeri.
+We take 1-day workshops and weekend workshops in Auckland, Whangarei, Maungaturoto &, Russell

 If you are from another area and are interested in the workshops, please let us know, and when we get enough interest we will endeavour to take a workshop there.